Hobbyistpool/cash/README.md

 cash
 ====

+-Checkpoint update
+-Copyright update
+-Faster Start up
+-Version bump

-Removingx86 references so it can compile on a Raspberry PI
+-Removingx86 references so it can compile on a Raspberry PI